Selection committee guide

 The renewal of membership is essential to ensure the vitality of the selection committee process.
 Rotation of membership allows for broader representation of institutions and complementary expertise.
 However, continuity is also desirable, since the presence of experienced selection committee members on the selection committee promotes consistency in the review process and assists in the orientation of new selection committee members.

-Selection committee members usually serve no more than three consecutive years.
+Selection committee members may serve up to three consecutive years, depending on the expertise required.
 The extension of a term beyond three years for one additional year may be accepted in exceptional circumstances.
-Selection committee members who have completed their three-year term on the selection committee may be appointed as chairs for an additional two years.
+Experienced selection committee members may be appointed as chairs.

 Under normal circumstances, approximately one-third of committee members retire each year.